Kay-ddggxh/chirpy_chooks/README.md

     **Fix**:

+    Remove Boutique Ado inspired styling.
+This styling overwrote the original form styling and was not necessary or in keeping with other forms found on the site.

+    Also, make County field a non-required field.
+This was possible due to the removal of the conditional delivery charge functionality, for which the County field needed to be required (see [Future Features](#possible-future-features)).

 - **"Full Name" field in checkout not auto-filled**:

     In the checkout view, the "Full Name" field remains blank in the payment form when the rest of the form is pre-populated with the user's saved informations.